Dr. Melanie Joy and the Challenge of Male Veganism

 This is a point Dr. Joy makes repeatedly.
 "When we debate, our goal is to win, to be right, and therefore to make the other lose, to be wrong.
 Debating is a counterproductive form of communication in the vast majority of circumstances" (2664-2665).
 As I have learned the hard way, that is very true.

 Third, is compromise.
 In this regard, I suspect Dr. Joy would find my approach too passive and not assertive enough.
-That may be true, but with so few friends to begin with, I'll not risk alienating those few I do have by asking that we have tofurkey instead of turkey for Thanksgiving.
-No, I'll just eat the potatoes, corn, rolls, and whatever other vegetarian options that are available.
+That may be true, but having so few friends to begin with, I'll not risk alienating those few I do have by asking that we have Tofurkey instead of turkey for Thanksgiving.
+No, I'll eat the potatoes, corn, rolls, and whatever other vegetarian options are available.
 No big deal.